 There certainly have been stories of horrible pitbull attacks, but they are not the dog that bites most (that award goes to the Chihuahua).
 Responsible pet ownership has a lot to do with it.
 Pitbulls are the not the right dog for everyone.

-If you do decide to purchase or adopt any type of pitbull, be sure to talk to a
+If you do decide to purchase or adopt any type of pitbull, be sure to talk to a dog trainer to learn

-to learn how to your pet so that he will be a loving and valued family member for years to come.
+your pet so that he will be a loving and valued family member for years to come.